OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/import_vcenter.rst

 Import Existing vCenter
 =======================

 Importing a vCenter infrastructure into vOneCloud can be carried out easily through the Sunstone Web UI.
-Follow the next steps to import an existing vCenter as well as any already defined VM Template and Networkscp .
+Follow the next steps to import an existing vCenter as well as any already defined VM Template and Networks.

 You will need the IP or hostname of the vCenter server, as well as an administrator credentials to successfuly import resources from vCenter.